Din-s1/bowledOver/UserStories.md

 ```
 As a player
 so that I may tally my score
-I would like save my scores per frame
+I would like to save my rolls' scores per frame
 ```
 ```
 As a player